 4. It allows me to have one-on-one time with each of my girls.
 I really try hard to have individual time with each of my girls, whether it’s taking one of them along on an evening errand, playing card games with one of them, or reading a few books just to them with no one arguing about who gets to sit on which side of me.
 On the days when the girls do some educational apps on the tablet after school, it’s a great time to spend a little individual time with one of them while the others use the tablet.

 5. It doesn’t make me be the bad guy.
-I LOVE that the Parent Dashboard means I can set limits for both content and time for my children’s screen time use.
-It won’t let them use it too late at night, and I can set how much total time they can spend on it every day.
-And because I’m not the one enforcing it, they don’t push back when the tablet turns off.
+I LOVE that parental controls means I can set limits and because I’m not the one enforcing it, they don’t push back when the tablet turns off.
 It lets me enjoy it with them but not have to worry about being the bad guy shutting down their fun.
 And because it’s consistent, it’s not a surprise when it won’t turn log them on after a certain time or when they’ve had their time for the day.

 What do you love about technology and what benefits of screen time do you see in your family?